mikenakis/Public/benchmark/README.md

 2. We never take the average of measurements.
    Instead, we always select the shortest measurement as the one true measurement and throw away the rest.
-   The reasoning behind this choice is that of all the factors listed above which may throw measurements off, there is virtually none that may cause our code to appear faster than it really is: almost all of these factors tend to make code appear slower than it really is.
+   The reasoning behind this choice is that almost all the factors listed above which may throw a measurement off tend to make code appear slower than it really is.
    Therefore, each time we observe the code running faster than observed thus far, we assume that this observation is less skewed than all previous observations.
    Of course, there is an exception: